-In GetResponse, you can send an email to a certain percentage of the audience, and once the test is completed successfully, the email set which received a good response will be used for the entire email list.
+In GetResponse, you can send an email to a specific audience, and once the test is completed successfully, the email set that received a good response will be used for the entire email list.

 In Aweber, you can choose a different audience segment to whom you would like to send the A/B test email.

 Once the A/B testing is completed successfully, you can shoot this email to all the audience in your list.

 Also, the stats of A/B testing are displayed on the homepage for ease of reference.

 Winner: Aweber provides clear information on what impacted the most in getting the better conversion rates (like GIFs, the text of the email, etc.) which isn’t the case with GetResponse.

 Hence, Aweber stands as a clear winner in terms of A/B testing.

 Aweber and GetResponse offer similar analytics features like CTR, unsubscribers, and subscriber rates.

 In GetResponse, it is straightforward to navigate and find your reports in one place.